List of special elections to the Wyoming Legislature

-Under Wyoming law, state legislative vacancies are not filled by special election, but rather by gubernatorial appointment.
+Under Wyoming law, state legislative vacancies are not filled by special election, but rather by county commission appointments from a list provided by political party leadership.
 However, if a general or primary election in the state is voided, whether due to deliberate voter fraud or human error, a re-vote may be held no later than the third Tuesday after the disputed election.

 1992 SD 23 Precinct 1-8 special election

 The general election for Wyoming's 23rd Senate District in 1992 showed a close race between Republican candidate Larry Gilbertz and Democratic candidate Sandy Daly, with Gilbertz having a 29-vote lead.
 However, human error resulted in multiple voters in Precinct 1–8, a precinct split between two state senate districts, receiving ballots for the incorrect race.
 Due to the close margin, a special election in the precinct was called for November 24, with Democratic governor Mike Sullivan and Republican U.S. Representative Craig L. Thomas sending personal letters to all 222 registered voters in the precinct to request their support.
 The resulting special election reaffirmed Gilbertz's victory and expanded his margin to 68 votes.
 This race gave Republicans a veto-proof majority in the state senate.